 The use of soluble P fertilizer (Gro-plus) seed coating would work well even in acidic soils as it acts in a similar way as spot fertilizer application which reduces Phosphorus fixation.
 Additionally, its effectiveness in inhibiting Striga seed germination through suppression of strigolactones production would be enhanced, thereby managing Striga within the maize growing season.
-The integration of Striga control strategies where tolerant, susceptible and IR maize coated with soluble P and K based seed coating fertilizer (Gro-plus), Fusarium oxysporum (Foxy FK3) and a combination of Fusarium oxysporum (Foxy FK3) +soluble P fertilizer (Gro-plus) grown in MBILI system with soya beans as intercrops can cumulatively reduce Striga infestation.
+The integration of Striga control strategies where tolerant, susceptible and IR maize coated with soluble P and K based seed coating fertilizer (Gro-plus), Fusarium oxysporum (Foxy FK3) and a combination of Fusarium oxysporum (Foxy FK3) and a combination of system with soluble P fertilizer (Gro-plus) grown in MBILI system with solub as an intercrops can cumulatively reduce Striga infestation.